|University Location||Sydney, New South Wales|

 You must have a secondary school diploma and must demonstrate an aptitude for science-based study (chemistry, mathematics and physics.
 Biology is recommended).

-- BC – Grade average of all Grade 12 courses, except Grad Transitions
+- BC – A average across all Grade 12 courses, except Grad Transitions

 - Ontario – Grade average of best 6 Grade 12 courses, including English

-International applicants will be assessed on the basis of academic performance and their demonstration of a commitment to the health and welfare of animals.
+International applicants will be assessed based on academic performance, CASPer and their demonstration of a commitment to the health and welfare of animals.

 **Once you begin the Doctor of Veterinary Medicine (Year 3) you are subject to the DVM course fees.

-*While the application deadline for the 2022 intake is November 18, 2021, applications are assessed as they are received (first come, first served).
+*While the application deadline for the 2023 intake is December 6, 2022, applications are usually assessed as they are received (first come, first served).
 You are encouraged to apply as early as possible as this program can fill before the deadline.